 Address: 1699 Mount Sharp Road, Wimberley, TX 78676

-The Wimberley Zipline course consists of ten zip lines.
+You might be asking, “What is there to do in Wimberley, Texas?”
+Go ziplining, of course!
+The Wimberley Zipline course consists of 10 ziplines.
 Upon your arrival, expert guides will lead you along a walking tour where you will learn about the local ecosystem, history, and other Wimberley facts.
 You will be able to see some plants and wildlife on this walking tour as well.
-On the zip line itself, you will experience stunning views of Wimberley Valley and sail over canyons and creeks.
-This two-hour adventure will be one you will never forget.
+On the zipline itself, you will experience stunning views of the valley and sail over canyons and creeks.
+This two-hour adventure will be one you never forget.

 Wimberley Zipline Adventures